actix/examples/simple-auth-server/README.md

+## Auth Web Microservice with rust using Actix-Web 1.0

 ##### Flow of the event would look like this:

 - Registers with email address ➡ Receive an 📨 with a link to verify
 - Follow the link ➡ register with same email and a password
-- Login with email and password ➡ Get verified and receive jwt token
+- Login with email and password ➡ Get verified and receive auth cookie

-##### Crates we are going to use
+##### Crates Used

-- [actix](https://crates.io/crates/actix) // Actix is a Rust actors framework.
 - [actix-web](https://crates.io/crates/actix-web) // Actix web is a simple, pragmatic and extremely fast web framework for Rust.
-- [bcrypt](https://crates.io/crates/bcrypt) // Easily hash and verify passwords using bcrypt.
+- [argonautica](https://docs.rs/argonautica) // crate for hashing passwords using the cryptographically-secure Argon2 hashing algorithm.
 - [chrono](https://crates.io/crates/chrono) // Date and time library for Rust.
 - [diesel](https://crates.io/crates/diesel) // A safe, extensible ORM and Query Builder for PostgreSQL, SQLite, and MySQL.
 - [dotenv](https://crates.io/crates/dotenv) // A dotenv implementation for Rust.
+- [derive_more](https://crates.io/crates/derive_more) // Convenience macros to derive tarits easily
 - [env_logger](https://crates.io/crates/env_logger) // A logging implementation for log which is configured via an environment variable.
-- [failure](https://crates.io/crates/failure) // Experimental error handling abstraction.
-- [jsonwebtoken](https://crates.io/crates/jsonwebtoken) // Create and parse JWT in a strongly typed way.
 - [futures](https://crates.io/crates/futures) // An implementation of futures and streams featuring zero allocations, composability, and iterator-like interfaces.
+- [lazy_static](https://docs.rs/lazy_static) // A macro for declaring lazily evaluated statics.
 - [r2d2](https://crates.io/crates/r2d2) // A generic connection pool.
 - [serde](https://crates.io/crates/serde) // A generic serialization/deserialization framework.
 - [serde_json](https://crates.io/crates/serde_json) // A JSON serialization file format.